xiaofeeeeng/demo/README.md

 # demo
 Demo of using GitHub

-master branch locally, then create a branch test_branch locally, make some changes on this new branch.
+# When you create a branch test_branch locally, make some changes on this new branch.
+Then you need create test_branch remotely and push the changes remotely

   git push --set-upstream origin test_branch

-This will also create a test_branch remotely.
+  or

+  git push -u origin test_branch

-  git branch -a                           'list local and remote branches
+# List local and remote branches

+  git branch -a

   git checkout master

   git merge test_branch

+# Remove branch locally

-  git  branch -d test_branch              'this will remove branch locally
+  git  branch -d test_branch

+# remove branch remotelly

-  git push origin --delete test_branch    'this will remove branch remotelly
+  git push origin --delete test_branch